Minimal Dirac Neutrino Mass Models from $U(1)_R$ Gauge Symmetry and Left-Right Asymmetry at Colliders: Framework

 \section{Framework}

 Our framework is a very simple extension of the SM: an abelian gauge extension under which only the right-handed fermions are charged.
-Such a charge assignment is anomalous, however, all the gauge anomalies can be cancelled by the minimal extension of the SM with just three right-handed neutrinos.
-Since global symmetries are known not to be respected by the gravitational interactions, it is preferable to gauge this symmetry.
+Such a charge assignment is anomalous, however, all the gauge anomalies can be canceled by the minimal extension of the SM with just three right-handed neutrinos.
 Within this framework the minimal choice to generate the charged fermion masses is to utilize the already existing SM Higgs doublet, hence the associated Yukawa couplings have the form:

 As a result, the choice of the $U(1)_R$ charges of the right-handed fermions of the SM must be universal and obey the following relationship: